Rkiefe/FEMjl/README.md

 # FEMjl
 The philosophy of this repository is to serve as a kickstart to anyone who wants to make their own Finite-Element implementation, without worrying about mesh generation or 3D modeling.
 Julia with some C++ interop shows high performance capabilities, with simple syntax and flexibility.

+## Examples
-Here is a direct output of main(), the internal magnetic field of a plate aligned with the aplied field.
+Here is a direct output of magneticField.jl example `main()`, the internal magnetic field of a plate aligned with the aplied field.
 ![H_plate](https://github.com/user-attachments/assets/0b03a7a4-1872-4402-a10f-1654ce149a1f)

 And now for a sphere.
 Both of these geometries were created with simple commands.
 ![magneticfield_example](https://github.com/user-attachments/assets/86fc8c7c-7e8a-4f6b-a807-0df6720f1a1b)

+I'm currently adding micromagnetic simulations to the Examples folder.
+I plan to use Julia GPU parallelization to then boost the simulation performance.

 ## Functionality
 Make a high quality 3D mesh of your 3D model and get all the properties you need, easily accessible in a simple MESH() object, powered by Gmsh.
 Make a local refinement of your model, based on the volume ID, or just set a target mesh size.